 - 3 1/2 Cups – Bread Flour – 420 grams

-Equipment Needed (for bread machine-baked version) – Measuring cup & spoons, silicone spatula, oven mitts, cooling rack and a bread machine.
+Equipment Needed – Measuring cup & spoons, flexible spatula, cutting board, 9×5 inch metal bread pan, oven mitts, oven, wire cooling rack and a bread machine.

 Key Ingredient – Honey!!